core-interaction/core-interaction.github.io/README.md

   - [ ] Blockquotes (attribution?)
   - [ ] Something for the Notion’s “callouts”
 - [ ] Rough out other pages (syllabus and such?)
+- [ ] Structure lists on the index
+- [ ] Add resource/links list to index
 - [ ] Get code/sandbox examples going (separate repo?)
 - [ ] Try out grid in Markdown (use inline classes?)
 - [ ] Include for `figure`/`figcaption`
 - [ ] Generate a [ToC](https://github.com/toshimaru/jekyll-toc) on topics
+- [ ] Add link list to topics
 - [ ] Add some kind of nice [link previews](https://github.com/ysk24ok/jekyll-linkpreview)
 - [ ] Add previous/next buttons to weeks
 - [ ] Show unit for each week (automatic for subsequent, like date)